OleHolmNielsen/Slurm_tools/partitions/README.md

 The ```Idle``` cores and nodes are those with a Slurm status of *Idle*, and these are colored in ```Green``` if ```Cores_pending:Resorc``` is zero.
+Note that nodes reserved for *maintenance* are omitted (use -a to include them).

 The ```#Cores_pend``` (cores pending) in the ```Resorc``` column correspond to *Pending* jobs with a Slurm job *Reason* flag of *Resources* or *Priority*,